 - A current curriculum vitae, government record, or resume of the nominee

-- A full bibliography of the nominees (only required if being elected for “ Publication of the results of geologic research” See item A in the election criteria listed below).
+- A full bibliography of the nominee if not included in the CV (only required if being elected for “ Publication of the results of geologic research” See item A in the election criteria listed below).

 Please email supporting documents to firstname.lastname@example.org

 - The primary nominator will collect all the nomination materials and submit them as one package ; either via email (with PDF attachment) or in a mailed packet.
 The online nomination form will automatically be emailed once submitted online.
 Electronic submissions are encouraged.